-- The purpose of this policy is to outline the duty and responsibility of members and others working on behalf of the SMBTC in relation to Safeguarding Adults at risk. - All adults have the right to be safe from harm and must be able to live free from fear of abuse, neglect and exploitation.
+- The purpose of this policy is to outline the duty and responsibility of staff/volunteers working on behalf of the Wycliffe Bowls Club in relation to Safeguarding Adults at risk. - All adults have the right to be safe from harm and must be able to live free from fear of abuse, neglect and exploitation.